-Computer Usage: This course requires the use of simulation, schematic capture, and PCB layout software.
+Computer Usage: This course requires the use of appropriate simulation and design software.

 Attendance in class is required.
 Assignments are due when collected by the instructor.
 All or only a part of the collected homework may be graded.
 All exams are mandatory.
-The final grade will be based on your performance on attendance, exam performance, presentation performance, and
+The final grade will be based on your performance on attendance, exam performance, presentation performance, and final project documentation.
+In addition, failure to comply with course requirements or expectations may result in the lower grade as determined to be appropriate by the instructor.